hamilton-lima/robolucha/src/runner/tasks.md

 * MatchStatePublisher
     - Send state to Redis using RemoteQueue?

+* check how to listen to the code change events LuchadorCodeChangeListener

 * Implement golang publisher that reads from matchstate and updates the active clients with the state